sqlc-dev/sqlc/docs/tutorials/getting-started-postgresql.md

 sqlc generate
 ```

-You should now have a `db` package containing three files.
+You should now have a `tutorial` package containing three files.

 ```
 ├── go.mod